-Tailings were evaluated by Amec Foster Wheeler to assess the potential for metal leaching and acid rock drainage (ML / ARD).
-It was determined that the tailings are NAG, with a substantial excess of neutralization potential expected (Amec Foster Wheeler 2013a and 2014).
+Tailings were evaluated by Amec Foster Wheeler/Wood to assess the potential for metal leaching and acid rock drainage (ML / ARD).
+It was determined that the tailings are NAG, with a substantial excess of neutralization potential expected (Amec Foster Wheeler 2013a and 2014 (Appendix I1).
 There is little evidence of concern for neutral metal leaching in mine rock or tailings.

-The TMF provides capacity for the storage of approximately 200 Mt (130 Mm3) of tailings over the expected mine life, with potential for expansion should additional mineral resources be identified through ongoing exploration activities.
-The TMF dam designs are supported by information on sub-surface conditions gathered from the geotechnical investigations carried out by Golder Associates in 2014 and 2015 and by Amec Foster Wheeler in 2016.
+The TMF provides capacity for the storage of approximately 233 Mt (151.5 Mm3) of tailings over the expected mine life, with potential for expansion should additional mineral resources be identified through ongoing exploration activities.
+The TMF dam designs are supported by information on sub-surface conditions gathered from the geotechnical investigations carried out by Golder Associates in 2014 and 2015 and by Amec Foster Wheeler in 2016, 2017/2018 and by Wood in 2019.

 The TMF dams are also being designed to contain the Environmental Design Flood (EDF) with no discharge.
 The EDF is a 1:100-year hydrologic event (24-hour storm run-off or spring runoff event).
+The TMF spillway is designed to pass the Probable Maximum Flood (PMF).
 The TMF ultimate footprint is shown on Figure 5-3.